 In 2020, the asthma prevalence for females and males under 18 was relatively the same.
-The prevalence for males was 5.7 percent (2,107,190) and it was slightly higher for females at 6 percent (2,119,469).
+The prevalence for males was 5.7% (2,107,190) and slightly higher for females at 6% (2,119,469).
 In adults over 18, asthma prevalence is higher in females.

-The below chart represents those, by adults/children and race/ethnicity that answered "yes" to the questions: "Have you EVER been told by a doctor or other health professional that you had asthma?" and "Do you still have asthma?"
+The chart below represents those, by adults/children and race/ethnicity, who answered "yes" to the questions: "Have you EVER been told by a doctor or other health professional that you had asthma?" and "Do you still have asthma?"